dcchambers/learn-git/README.md

 # Learn Git and GitHub!

-A repo to help you learn Git!
+A tutorial to help you learn Git!
 Follow the instructions below to learn how to use git and submit your first code change!

+This tutorial gives instructions on how to configure and use Git with both Linux-based machines and Windows machines.
+Mac users can typically follow the Linux instructions.

+Git is included by default on most Linux distributions.
+For Mac, y

 **TODO** [@dcc341](https://github.uwhealth.wisc.edu/dcc341) to expand this guide...